SrinivasEsapalli/Git/Readme.md

 # welcome to git

+## To create a directory(folder) using cmd/git bash
+mkdir folder name

 ## coomands for git in Gitbash
 ## ls
 gives the list of files at the particular directory